AI Researcher

 French

 One of the promises of artificial intelligence is improving efficiency in various processes, including decision-making.
 For specific decisions it is vital that human experts understand and are able to influence machine-made advice.
-In my dissertation research, I design and study argumentation-based systems for transparent human-in-the-loop decision support.
+In my dissertation research, I designed and studied argumentation-based systems for transparent human-in-the-loop decision support.
 Based on domain-specific knowledge or experience, these systems are able to construct an initial advice on some decision (justification); investigate the possibility that additional, yet uncertain, information can change the conclusion (stability) and if so, which information is still worth investigating (relevance).
 Being argumentation-based, these systems have the potential to automatically generate (interactive) explanations in various levels of detail.
 The systems' requirements of detecting justification, stability and relevance correspond to theoretical problems in computational argumentation, most of which are in high complexity classes.
-In order to achieve reasonable estimations for these problems in polynomial time, I develop and investigate not only exact algorithms but also approximations.
-In my function as an AI scientist at the Dutch National Police, I implement these algorithms for various applications.
+In order to achieve reasonable estimations for these problems in polynomial time, I developed and investigated not only exact algorithms but also approximations.
+In my current job as an AI scientist at the Dutch National Police, I implement these algorithms for various applications.

 For more information on my research, see my Publications and Demos.
 More information on the National Police Lab AI can be found on the NPAI website.
 For one of the applications of my research, see this dialogue system aiming to assist victims of online trade fraud on the Dutch National Police website .